fabian57fabian/archero_bot_57/README.md

 Remember to __disable notifications__ or __activate Do Not Disturb mode__.

+### New interface!
+A new interface was added.
+Launch **GameController.py** in order to play the game.

+The interface is not complete but provides basic view and play operations.

 ### Slow and high loot
 Set dungeon to **The Cave** (number 6) and run the executable (for windows double-click on 'static_bot_cave.py' or open a CMD and write following line without '$'):
 ```console